Suchdol nad Lužnicí: Etymology

-The name Suchdol is derived from suchý důl, i.e. "dry valley".
+The name Suchdol is derived from suchý důl, i.e. 'dry valley'.

 Geography

 Suchdol nad Lužnicí is located about 28 km southwest of Jindřichův Hradec and 29 km southeast of České Budějovice.
 It lies in the Třeboň Basin and in the Třeboňsko Protected Landscape Area.
 The highest point is at 501 m above sea level.

 The town is situated on the Lužnice River.
 The Dračice River flows through the eastern part of the municipal territory (through Františkov and Klikov), before it joins the Lužnice northeast of the town proper.
 There are several fishponds and flooded quarries in the municipal territory.

 History

 The first written mention of Suchdol nad Lužnicí is from 1362, when it was bought by the Rosenberg family and joined to the Třeboň estate.
 The last member of the Rosenberg family died in 1611 and Suchdol was then inherited by the Schwamberg family.
 After the Battle of White Mountain (1620), properties of the Schwambergs were confiscated by Ferdinand II.
-The village was owned by the House of Habsburg until 1660, when it was bought by the House of Schwarzenberg.
+The village was owned by the Habsburg family until 1660, when it was bought by the Schwarzenberg family.

 In 1876, the village was promoted to a market town.
 In 2005, Suchdol nad Lužnicí became a town.